Mohammad-Eshtaiwi/reading-notes/Introductory-HTML-and-JavaScript.md

 # How The web Works

-When you enter a domain name in your browser you will send a request to the DNS which will look up for your domain name and send back an ip adress that will let your browser to connect to the web server that host the requsted domain and finaly send you the website.
+When you enter a domain name in your browser you will send a request to the DNS which will lookup for your domain name and send back an IP address that will let your browser connect to the webserver that hosts the requested domain and finally send you the website.

 # HTML & Tags & Elements

-- HTML is only define the structure or the scelton and you your content which can be text, image, audio, and video
+- HTML only defines the structure or the skeleton and your content which can be text, image, audio, and video
-- every tag that will have a content will have tag and closing tag for example \<p> \</p> on other hand if it has no content within it doesn't has closing tag and some tags have atributes to give the element more informaion.
+- every tag that will have content will have a tag and closing tag for example \<p> \</p> on the other hand if it has no content within it doesn't have the closing tag and some tags have attributes to give the element more information.

 # main tags